-Samruk-Kazyna
+Borrowings form JSC SWF Samruk-Kazyna

-On 17 March 2010, the Company signed a loan agreement with Samruk-Kazyna for amount of Tenge 48,200,000 thousand for the purpose of re-financing of debt arising as the result of acquisition of 50% interest in Forum Muider.
+On 17 March 2010, the Company signed a loan agreement with JSC SWF Samruk-Kazyna for Tenge 48,200,000 thousand to refinance the debt arising as the result of the acquisition of 50% interest in Forum Muider.
 The loan carries an interest rate of 1.2% per annum with maturity not later than 15 September 2029.
 The principal amount is payable in equal annual instalments and interest is payable by semi-annual payments starting from the following reporting year after the receipt of loan.

-On 14 January 2011 the Company signed a loan agreement with Samruk-Kazyna for Tenge 7,000,000 thousand for the purpose of financing construction of substation of Alatau Zharyk Company JSC.
+On 14 January 2011 the Company signed a loan agreement with JSC SWF Samruk-Kazyna for Tenge 7,000,000 thousand to finance the construction of substation of Alatau Zharyk Company JSC.
 The interest rate is 2% per annum, the maturity is 25 January 2024.
 The principal amount is payable at maturity and interest is payable by semi-annual payments.
+On 25 January 2021, the Company made a partial repayment of the principal debt in the amount of Tenge 205,746 thousand.

-On 16 January 2014 the Company signed a loan agreement with Samruk-Kazyna for amount of Tenge 200,000,000 thousand for the purpose of acquisition of remaining share in EGRES-1.
+On 16 January 2014 the Company signed a loan agreement with JSC SWF Samruk-Kazyna for Tenge 200,000,000 thousand to acquire the retained interest in EGRES-1.
 The principal amount is payable on 1 December 2028 and interest at 7.8% is payable by semi-annual payments.